 We do ask that phones are on silent and put away during the performance (and please don’t take any photos or video), but before and afterwards, feel free to snap away.
-Even better, tag us on Instagram or Twitter and let us know how your orchestral experience is going!
+Even better, tag us on Instagram, Facebook or Twitter and let us know how your orchestral experience is going!

 How much does it cost?

 Full price tickets for our concerts at Huddersfield and Leeds Town Halls start at under £15.00, and concessions are usually available.

 If you don’t mind looking up at the stage, standby tickets in the first two rows of the stalls are available for most orchestral concerts in the Kirklees Concert Season for just £5.00, on sale a week before the event.

-If you’re aged from 17 to 29 you can book the best available seats for concerts in Huddersfield for £4.00, and tickets for 16 year-olds and under are just £1.00 each.
+If you’re under 30 you can book the best available seats for concerts in Huddersfield for £4.00, and tickets for 16 year-olds and under are just £1.00 each.